Azure/BatchExplorer/packages/readme.md

 These libraries consist of various NPM packages which are meant to be distributed (in the `packages/` directory), along with private utility packages which are for development only (in the `util/` directory).

-- `common` - A common package intended to be able to run in a Node.js environment as well as a web browser environment.
+- `bonito-core` - A common package intended to be able to run in a Node.js environment as well as a web browser environment.
 Has minimal external dependencies, and provides various core functions and interfaces such as:

     - A common HTTP layer which wraps specific implementations of HTTP auth and transport (such as the Azure Portal's `batch()` API for sending/receiving multiple logical HTTP requests in a single request/response)
     - A reactive data layer for forms, intended to act as a view model for a form UI

-- `service` - A package intended to act as a decoupled data access & business logic layer.

-- `react` - A React-based component package specifically designed to be deployed in an Azure Portal ReactView blade.
+- `bonito-ui` - A React-based component package specifically designed to be deployed in an Azure Portal ReactView blade.
 Its peerDependencies are tailored toward a specific version of the Azure Portal SDK, and should be kept up to date with the version of the SDK that we are targeting.
 This packages builds a small AMD-compatible file which excludes any dependencies which the Azure Portal already provides such as React, FluentUI and Redux.

+- `service` - A package intended to act as a decoupled data access & business logic layer for the Batch service.

+- `react` - A package containing Batch-specific UI components.

 - `playground` - A package containing the code to render a UI component playground for developing components in isolation and testing edge cases.